Posted on

 paypal-subscriptions

-Suppose that you have a VOD channel with a 30-day free trial period.
+Suppose you have a VOD channel with a 30-day free trial.
 How does this work?

-You ask users to enter their billing details in advance and only after the customer’s engagement exceeds 30 days, the same is charged for the account and this would then occur in tandem every month until the user deactivates his account.
+You ask users to enter their billing details in advance, and only after the customer’s engagement exceeds 30 days, the same is charged for the account, and this would then occur in tandem every month until the user deactivates their account.
 Sounds good.

 The question that arises here is how?
-How do you set up a system where your customers need not enter into manual payments every time?
+How do you set up a system where your customers do not need to enter manual payments every time?
 Or, how do you automate the process of regularly deducting money directly from the customer’s account?

 Through subscriptions!